Credit: @prettypics64 on Instagram

 Credit: @allbronxeverything on Instagram

 That’s right, Pelham Bay Park is large enough for a beach, an island neighborhood, a multi-acre mansion, multiple picnic areas, bike paths, fishing docks, dense woods, and a horse ranch with trails!
-Enjoy the beautiful fall foliage in Pelham Bay Park during a nice horseback ride before lunch.
+If you are visiting in the fall, you can enjoy the beautiful fall foliage in Pelham Bay Park during a nice horseback ride before lunch.
+Trail rides are $65.

 1 pm: Have lunch at Seashore Restaurant

 While in Pelham Bay Park, head to City Island, another Bronx hidden gem.
 This quaint, suburb-like island at the edge of the borough is more fishing village than urban neighborhood.
 Filled with old Victorian homes and seafood restaurants, it is the perfect location for lunch on a sunny afternoon.
-Seashore Restaurant is one of dozens of places to eat with some of the best seafood dishes in New York City, like a Brazilian lobster tail special served with fries, salad, antipasti, and a freshly baked loaf of bread.
+Seashore Restaurant is one of dozens of places to eat with some of the best seafood dishes in New York City.
 Seating choices include a covered patio or completely open-air dock seating with umbrellas for shade.

 Credit: @rtanphoto on Instagram

 Looking for more of a Zen outdoor experience?
 Try the New York Botanical Garden.
 This 250-acre garden is the largest in any city in the United States and is a National Historic Landmark.
 With 50 specialty gardens and collections that include more than one million plants, trees, greenhouses, and special exhibits, there is a lot of ground to cover in a few hours.
 The seasonal walk, open year-round, includes the Native Plant Garden, with more than 30,000 trees—many of which come alive with color during fall foliage season—and the Enid A. Haupt Conservatory, a gorgeous Victorian-style glasshouse.
-Visit the Great Pumpkin Patch on the Conservatory Lawn, with some of the largest pumpkins in the world arriving on October 24.
-Admission is $28 adults/$12 children and tickets must be purchased in advance for a specific time slot.
+Admission is $35 adults, $15 children.
+Tickets can be purchased at the garden or reserved in advance online.

 6 pm: Walk around Bronx Little Italy